October 6, 2016

-Original Medicare consists of Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).
-Original Medicare is available to US citizens 65 and older; it's also available to those under 65 with certain qualifying disabilities.
-New York Medicare beneficiaries are eligible to sign up for Original Medicare during the seven-month Initial Enrollment Period, which begins three months before a person turns 65 and ends four months after that date.
-New York Medicare beneficiaries can also join Medicare during the General Enrollment Period, which takes place every year from January 1 to March 31.
+In New York as elsewhere, a Medicare eligible individual can sign up for Original Medicare during the seven-month Initial Enrollment Period, which begins three months before a person turns 65, includes the person’s birth month, and ends three months after the birth month.
+Individuals can also join Medicare during the General Enrollment Period, which takes place every year from January 1 to March 31.
 But be aware that if you miss your Initial Enrollment Period and sign up for Medicare at a later date, you will probably have to pay a late-enrollment penalty.

 There are a number of resources designed to help New York Medicare beneficiaries with Medicare-related issues and concerns.
 Here are some of the resources that may be helpful to you:

 The product and service descriptions, if any, provided on these PlanPrescriber Web pages are not intended to constitute offers to sell or solicitations in connection with any product or service.
 All products are not available in all areas and are subject to applicable laws, rules, and regulations.